julelang/manual/src/std/mem.md

 **Methods:**

 `static fn New(): &Heap[T]`\
 Allocates new `T` on heap, and returns `&Heap[T]` instance that points relevant allocation.
-Returns nil reference if allocation failed.
+Returns nil if allocation failed.

 ---